Skip to main content

 Sessions

 A session holds the current Cumulocity settings and authentication to use for each command.
-For example, as session will contain the Cumulocity platform address, tenant, username and password.
+For example, as session will contain the Cumulocity platform address, tenant, and authorization (which depends on the login type).
 All of these settings are required in order to send REST requests to the platform.

 To use a session, you must first "activate" it, which will then start the "login" process where it uses the given session details and checks what login actions are required.
 For instance, if you have Two-Factor-Authentication (TFA) enabled, then you'll be prompted for your TFA code.